 For the competitive edge, you need to be where your potential customers are.
 Moreover, you need to be a source of valuable information at every stage of the purchase journey.

-That’s how you can maximize your impact in customers’ decision-making.
+That’s how you can maximize your impact – and play an important role – in customers’ decision-making.

 When it comes to content creation, many marketers still find it difficult to understand what is actually effective.
 They also struggle to create engaging content.